 - 2) Request their high school to send a transcript to ALC.
 A final transcript should be sent to ALC following graduation reflecting the graduation date. - 3) File the Free Application for Federal Student Aid (FAFSA).
 Failure to file the FAFSA by February 15 may result in the loss of KHEAA funding (CAP and SSIG Grants).
-Kentucky residents need to be sure to list a private school as their first choice; KHEAA provides larger grants for private schools. - 4) List ALC as one of your school choices so that ALC will receive the SAR (Student Aid Report) electronically. - Take the American College Test (ACT) or Scholastic Aptitude Test (SAT); request that scores be sent to Alice Lloyd College. - Submit AP, CLEP, etc. score reports (minimum scores for advanced credit are established by academic departments).
+Kentucky residents need to be sure to list a private school as their first choice; KHEAA provides larger grants for private schools. - 4) List ALC as one of your school choices so that ALC will receive the SAR (Student Aid Report) electronically. - 5) Take the American College Test (ACT) or Scholastic Aptitude Test (SAT); request that scores be sent to Alice Lloyd College. - Submit AP, CLEP, etc. score reports (minimum scores for advanced credit are established by academic departments).

-Note: On receipt of Letter of Acceptance from Director of Admissions, students must submit 1) completed health form, 2) completed housing form, 3) \$75 deposit, if a dormitory room is to be reserved, or \$75 commuter deposit for non-resident students.
-(Forms are included with Letter of Acceptance.)
+Note: On receipt of Letter of Acceptance from Director of Admissions, students must submit 1) completed health form, 2) completed housing form, 3) \$50 deposit (non-refundable), if a dormitory room is to be reserved, or \$50 commuter deposit (non-refundable) for non-resident students, 4, schedule an interview with the Director of Admissions or Admissions Counselor.
+(All student athletes will be interviewed by their prospective coaches.)
 Freshman students normally are required to score at least a 17 on the ACT, or 400 Verbal and 430 Math on the Old SAT (roughly equivalent to the 25th percentile) or a combined 1210 on the New SAT, and have a minimum 2.25 GPA in pre-college curriculum courses.
 The Admissions Committee may recommend, with approval of the President, some students with a combined 15 ACT and 3.25 GPA or 16 ACT and 3.00 GPA (or comparable SAT scores).
 An interview is highly recommended for students seeking admission through the Admissions Committee.
 The College reserves the right to consider various criteria for admission, including, but not limited to, academic qualifications.